Statute of Limitations for Crimes in Spain (Deadlines 2026)

 Need help with your case?
 Talk to a criminal defense lawyer at Alonso Sala.

 The statute of limitations in criminal law is one of the most important institutions in our legal system.
-It means that, once a certain amount of time has passed without the State acting against the offender, the offense "expires" and can no longer be punished.
-As criminal lawyers experienced in limitation periods, this is one of the procedural mechanisms we examine in every case.
+It means that, once a certain amount of time has passed without the State acting against the offender, the offence "expires" and can no longer be punished.
+As criminal lawyers experienced in limitation periods, this is one of the procedural mechanisms we examine in every case: Art.
+131.1 CP sets periods of 20, 15, 10 and 5 years depending on the maximum penalty attached to the offence, and 1 year for minor offences and for libel and slander.
+Our page on the statute of limitations for crimes in Spain sets out how we use it in defence.
 In 2026, the deadlines remain in force under the current Spanish Criminal Code (CP).
+If you are unsure whether an old case can still be prosecuted, our criminal defence lawyers in Spain can review the limitation period in your case.

-What Is the Statute of Limitations for a Criminal Offense?
+What Is the Statute of Limitations for a Criminal Offence?

 It is the extinction of criminal liability through the passage of time.
 It rests on two principles: